 The short answer is yes!
 But who’s in for short answers nowadays?

-In today’s current climate of misinformation and fear mongering about Canada’s natural resource sector, most of which has been spread by foreign-funded “environmental” groups who only oppose Canadian energy projects and infrastructure, the whole truth needs to be told in a descriptive and well-sourced way.
+In today’s current climate of misinformation and fear mongering about Canada’s natural resource sector, most of which has been spread by foreign-funded “environmental” groups who only oppose Canadian energy, the whole truth needs to be told in a descriptive and well-sourced way.

-One of those truths is that Ontario, as do the rest of Canada’s provinces, benefits immensely from the oil and gas industry that's active in 12 of the 13 provinces and territories.
+One of those truths is that Ontario and the rest of Canada's provinces benefit immensely from the oil and gas industry, which is active in 12 of the 13 provinces and territories.
 In Ontario's case, many service and manufacturing jobs are created indirectly as a result of activity in the oil and gas sector.

 For now, we’ll keep our sites focused on Ontario, but stay tuned for more articles showing how other Canadian provinces without direct oil and gas exploration and production activities also benefit when our natural resource sector is strong.